radio-777219_1280

 Notably, it was the first wide-area network to use packet switching.

 Instead of maintaining a dedicated connection like a phone call, data was broken down into small units called "packets."
 These packets could travel independently through the network along different paths and be reassembled at the destination.
-Senior Research Manager Paul Brodsky explains it really well over here.
+Senior Research Manager Paul Brodsky explains it really well on this episode of the TeleGeography Explains the Internet podcast.

 Initially, ARPANET's goal was to connect computers at different research institutions, allowing them to share resources and collaborate remotely.
 Over time, ARPANET was instrumental in developing and testing fundamental networking technologies and protocols.
 Years before your daily Zoom calls, you could call this the experimental foundation upon which the internet was built.